absurdfarce/absurdfarce.github.com/source/_posts/2012-07-10-ruby-perl-and-eloquence.markdown

 [3] Python does a lot of things very, very well, but this solution to this problem seems unnecessarily verbose.

-[4] The requirement to declare foo in advance when using the modifier form of if was a bit surprising.
-Shifting to an if expression removed this requirement; in that case assignment in the condition.
-The upcoming Perl version also didn't require this advance declaration when using an equivalent to the modifier form.
+[4] The requirement to declare foo in advance with this conditional modifier form was a bit surprising.
+Shifting to a more conventional if-test-end form removed this requirement, although this isn't too surprising since you have an explicit assignment in the if test.
+The Perl version also didn't require this advance declaration when using the conditional modifier form.
 An MRI quirk, perhaps?